 The Hiawatha National Forest and The Nature Conservancy have been using LANDFIRE tools and data to complete a Community Wildfire Protection Plan.
 The purpose is to develop descriptions of land type associations and to inform current climate change and fire planning efforts.
-Michigan: Forest Scenarios - Two Hearted River Site
+Michigan: Insights on Permanent Food Storage Infrastructures, Socioeconomic Status, Society, and Landscape Considerations in Northern Michigan